salmanahmad/dog-pygments/README.md

-# Pygments Lexer for The Dog Programming Language
+# Pygments for The Dog Programming Language

 ## Install

-To install the Dog lexer on your system run the following command:
+To install the Dog lexer and style on your system run the following command:

 <pre>
+cd lexer
+python setup.py install

+cd style
 python setup.py install
 </pre>